100 Notable alumni of

 -

-Robert Liston FRCSE FRCS FRS was a British surgeon.
+Robert Liston FRCSE FRCS FRS was a Scottish surgeon.
 Liston was noted for his speed and skill in an era prior to anaesthetics, when speed made a difference in terms of pain and survival.
 He was the first Professor of Clinical Surgery at University College Hospital in London and performed the first public operation utilising modern anaesthesia in Europe.

 -